 Morocco formally recognized the United States by signing a treaty of peace and friendship in 1786.
-After a longstanding consular presence, permanent diplomatic relations began in 1905.
+Full diplomatic relations began in 1905.
 Morocco entered into the status of a French protectorate from 1912 to 1956, and normal diplomatic relations were resumed after U.S. recognition of Moroccan independence in 1956.
-The two countries share common concerns and consult closely on regional security, political and economic transition, and sustainable development.
+The two countries share common concerns and consult closely on regional security and sustainable development.
 Morocco is a strong partner in counterterrorism efforts, and it works closely with U.S. law enforcement to safeguard both countries’ national security interests.

 U.S. Assistance to Morocco

 U.S. assistance to Morocco enhances the Government of Morocco’s (GOM) capacity to promote security and prevent acts of terrorism, while addressing core drivers of instability and violent extremism, such as political and social marginalization, especially of youth.
 Our support has positive impact beyond Morocco’s borders in both the Middle East and Africa, bolstering Morocco’s emergence as a major partner for regional stabilization efforts and participation in the U.S.-led anti-Islamic State of Iraq and the Levant (ISIL) coalition and stabilization efforts in Libya, further contributing to U.S. security.